aspose-ocr/Aspose-OCR-Reference-Tutorials/ocr/english/net/ocr-settings/set-threads-count/_index.md

 ## Step 1: Initialize Aspose.OCR Instance

-Now, initialize an instance of the AsposeOcr class in your application:
+Create an `AsposeOcr` object and point it to the folder that holds your images:

 ```csharp
 // The path to the documents directory.